 How Often Should You Eat Lactation Cookies?

-You should eat one or two cookies a day for best results, but there’s no upper limit since these vegan lactation cookies are made with healthy, whole food ingredients—you can never eat too many oats, nuts, and seeds!
+You should eat one or two cookies a day for best results, but there’s no upper limit since these vegan lactation cookies are made with whole food ingredients—you can never eat too many oats, nuts, and seeds!

 (Looking for more recipes that are good sources of galactagogues to boost your milk supply?
 Try my pumpkin pie overnight oats, coconut chickpea curry, and kale, apple, and chickpea salad with vegan feta.)